Last Updated on 2 months by Sachin G

-General Syntax of find command is below and it usage is below in uses methods.
+General Syntax of the find command is below, and it usage is below in the uses methods.

 # find Search_Path Options Expression

-Search_Path : This is the path where find will filter the files or expression
+Search_Path: This is the path where find will filter the files or expressions

-Options : This argument will use to customize our output as we needed.
+Options: This argument will be used to customize our output as needed.

-Expression : This attribute is search for a file name and return on all results that are match.
+Expression: This attribute searches for a file name and return on all results that are match.

-Below are 7 different method to searching in Linux file system :
+Below are 7 different methods for searching in the Linux file system :

-The –type option followed by given file type like regular file , directory , soft link file and block devices files.
+The –type option followed by the given file type, like regular file, directory, soft link file, and block device files.

 # find /home –type d ( For Directory )